anyswap/Anyswap-FAQ/General Questions.rst

 Q. What wallets does Fusion and Anyswap support?

 A. The official Fusion wallet is `MyFusionWallet`_ but for now, we recommend that you use the Fusion Open Source Community (`FOSC`_) wallet called `whallet.net`_ since it does not suffer from a couple of annoying small bugs present in MFW and which, in addition, will receive some significant cross chain enhancements in the very near future.
 Whallet is open source ( see `Whallet github`_ ) and considered safe by the Fusion Foundation.
 Whallet works well with a hardware wallet such as a Ledger and we recommend that you use one.

+You can also use your Ethereum address, for instance from your Trust Wallet, or MEW.
+You will not see your Ethereum assets on Anyswap, except for those which you will bridging to Fusion - ETH or ERC-20's.

 Q. If I want to connect my Ledger, what app should I use?